-You look askance at fame and fortune verbal transmissions of Buddha-truth revere the style of old Yung-ming67 a horned tiger of the groves of Zen; the pine tree before the temple gates clearly differentiates host from guest the thicket of bamboo out back clarifies the essential mystery lotus flowers blossom beyond the wall glowing with light from a land of bliss68 wild geese crossing the autumn sky descend to a river flowing below.
-Combining Nembutsu with Zen- "plum trees north, plum trees south"69 pure fragrance from a single branch fills the world till the end of time.
+You look askance at fame and fortune verbal transmissions of Buddha-truth

+66. Zen is said to be a special "mind-to-mind" transmission apart from the teachings in the Buddhist scriptures. revere the style of old Yung-ming a horned tiger of the groves of Zen; the pine tree before the temple gates clearly differentiates host from guest the thicket of bamboo out back clarifies the essential mystery lotus flowers blossom beyond the wall glowing with light from a land of bliss wild geese crossing the autumn sky descend to a river flowing below.
+Combining Nembutsu with Zen- "plum trees north, plum trees south" pure fragrance from a single branch fills the world till the end of time.